MORNING REWIND: Five stories you may have missed

 GOOD Morning Bundaberg.

-Welcome to this morning’s edition of the Morning Rewind, featuring some of the stories you may have missed over the last 24 hours,
+Welcome to today’s edition of the Morning Rewind featuring some of the stories you might have missed from the last 24 hours.

 ---